ICGC-TCGA-PanCancer/Seqware-BWA-Workflow/README.md

     * pom.xml
     * gnos_upload_data.pl
     * make sure you grep for any other files
-* update the description of the workflow in workflow.properties and gnos_upload_data.pl, this includes differences with the previous release
+* update the description of the workflow in workflow.properties and gnos_upload_data.pl, this includes differences with the previous release.
+Update the CHANGELOG which should contain the bulk of documentation about changes and links to our Bug system.
-* test the workflow
+* test the workflow locally (VM) and at clouds
 * do not package your gnostest.pem key!
-* release in Github
+* release in Github using HubFlow
-* upload to S3
+* upload the workflow zip to S3
-* email the technical working group